Special Libraries Cataloguing

 J. McRee (Mac) Elrod, Richard Violette, Gary Parlee, Mark & Matt Elrod

-Mac was our founder.
-Having discovered the Internet, and in particular the mailing list autocat, Mac has posted on a variety of topics including, classification of internet resources, Cuttering, catalogue construction, the classification of automation (QA 76), requirements of remote cataloguing, and additions to the KF classification (to which Mark made an index).
+SLC was founded by J. McRee (Mac) Elrod.
+Having discovered the Internet, and in particular the mailing list autocat, Mac posted on a variety of topics including, classification of internet resources, Cuttering, catalogue construction, the classification of automation (QA 76), and additions to the KF classification (to which Mark made an index).

-Mac was asked to speak on practical measures to take to integrate RDA records with AACR legacy records, if RDA is implemented, at an Amigos forum February 4th, 2011.
-A script, from the presentation is available in portable document format.
+Mac was asked to speak on practical measures for integrating RDA records with AACR2 legacy records at an Amigos forum February 4th, 2011.
+A transcript from the presentation is available in portable document format.

-Richard J. Violette, SLC cataloguer, specializes in law, cataloguing for over twenty law firms.
+Richard J. Violette catalogues for the Greater Victoria Public Library, and specializes in SLC law clients, cataloguing for over twenty law firms.
 He has an M.S.L.S from the Catholic University of America and a B.A in International Affairs from George Washington University.
+Richard is a recipient of the The BCCATS J. McRee Elrod Leadership Award.
+Please send questions about prices and products to Richard.

-Mark was our resident systems analyst and trouble shooter.
+Mac's eldest son Mark was our founding systems analyst and trouble shooter.

-Matthew is our president, programmer and database manager and maintains the SLC web site.
-Please send questions and suggestions about this web site, prices and products to Matt.
+Mac's son Matthew is our president, programmer and database manager and maintains the SLC web site.
+Please send questions and suggestions about SLC and this web site to Matt.

 SLC has approximately 10 cataloguers working at a distance, submitting their records to SLC for quality control.
 Increasingly, distance cataloguers prepare and enhance electronic resource records for publishers and aggregators.